OKA Vows to Field its Own Presidential Candidate in 2022 Poll

 The principals were recently reported to be under pressure to support ODM leader Raila Odinga’s 2022 presidential bid.

-All the four leaders met President Uhuru Kenyatta at State House in Mombasa last week where the Head of State reportedly insisted that they should back Raila’s bid for the top seat as he has a better chance of beating his deputy William Ruto.
+All the four leaders met President Uhuru Kenyatta at State House in Mombasa last week where the Head of State reportedly insisted that they should back Odinga’s bid for the top seat as he has a better chance of beating his deputy William Ruto.

+Read: OKA Declares NASA Dissolved as Principals Notify Parties Registrar of Exit

 It is said that President Kenyatta pressured the leaders to drop their bids in favour of the former Prime Minister who has been cooperating with the Jubilee administration since their March 9, 2018 handshake.
 But Kalonzo and Musalia are said to have rejected the proposal.